-‘Resident Evil 7’ Madhouse guide: Survive against all odds in RE7’s hardest mode
+Resident Evil 7 Madhouse Guide: Try to Survive the Game's Hardest Mode | Digital Trends

-Resident Evil 7’s Madhouse difficulty doesn’t just add more and tougher enemies, though it has those too.
-In many ways, it changes the very fabric of the game.
-So much so that even a hardened, impervious veteran of normal mode might need some help getting through it.
+Resident Evil 7’s Madhouse difficulty doesn’t just add more and tougher enemies, though it has those, too.
+In many ways, it changes the very fabric of the game, altering item locations and enemy behavior to throw off whatever knowledge you may have built up playing through the game’s easier difficulties.
+Even a hardened, impervious veteran of normal mode might need some help getting through it.

-If you’re having trouble, read these general tips for surviving Resident Evil 7.
-If you keep those in mind and use these Madhouse-specific tips, you might just make it through.
+If you’re having trouble on any difficulty, read these general tips for surviving Resident Evil 7.
+But those looking to get through Madhouse difficulty will want to use the tips below for more in-depth help.
+Here’s how to survive Madhouse mode in Resident Evil 7.

 Madhouse difficulty differences

-First, let’s talk about what changes when you’re playing on Madhouse difficulty.
+Before getting into specific tips, let’s talk about the changes added to Resident Evil 7’s Madhouse difficulty.

 Your saves are limited

 Definitely the biggest of all the changes on Madhouse is the new blank tape; a consumable item that, like the ink ribbon in early Resident Evil games, is used to save your game.
 The game gives you just enough that you can save when you have to — before and after bosses, for example — but few enough tapes that you occasionally worry about running out.
 It’s classic Resident Evil.
+Luckily, there are around 30 cassette tapes scattered around the game — which is more than enough to get by.
+They spawn in the same spots each game, so make a point to have a guide handy with their locations to plan things out.

 The generous checkpoints RE7 hands out on Easy and Normal do not apply when playing on Madhouse difficulty.
 The game will provide a checkpoint at the beginning of some sections, but that hardly ever happens, and if you aren’t careful with your limited saves you might find yourself losing hours of progress.